TheKikGen/USBMidiKliK4x4/README.md

 ## Build 2.191207.1818 is ready (07 December 2019) ###

 Update tool is included.
-Unzip and launch the UMK_BluePillUpdate.bat file (Windows only currently). https://raw.githubusercontent.com/TheKikGen/USBMidiKliK4x4/master/bin/Updater_build_2.191207.1818.zip
+Unzip and launch the UMK_BluePillUpdate.bat file (Windows only currently).
+The libusb driver is also provided with this package if it is not already installed on your PC. https://raw.githubusercontent.com/TheKikGen/USBMidiKliK4x4/master/bin/Updater_build_2.191207.1818.zip

 ## THE V2 IS MERGED WITH THE MASTER BRANCH AS RC3.